 How to improve the fat burning?

 The secret to optimizing your fat metabolism is to train in the right heart rate zone.

 The perfect training zone is the speed or heart rate zone where your body is already able to burn fat.
 Working out in this optimal zone increases the ability to use fats more efficiently even at a higher speed and lead to easier runs without feeling exhausted afterward.

 How to figure out the right Zone?

 Performance testing is the gold standard of sports science and applicable to every fitness level.
 Testing by ergospirometry[*] delivers the most accurate results by measuring your breath while running or walking.
 This testing includes a detailed assessment with recommendations for heart rate and speed and your individual training zones.

-[*] Just let me know if you are interested in a performance test on the treadmill, individually adjusted to your fitness level and running goal!
+[*] Just let me know if you are interested in a performance test on the treadmill or bike, individually adjusted to your fitness level and running goal!
 If you are living in Singapore I would love to arrange a test appointment at your convenience.
-Just send an email for further information: email@example.com.
+Just send an email for further information: firstname.lastname@example.org.

 But in case you should not have the chance to perform this test, observing your breathing is still better than having no idea about your best running speed at all.